 Both solid foam and crumb foam have their benefits.
 A quality crumb filling is good at trapping pockets of air.
 This increases the volume without increasing the density and helps regulate temperature and eliminate uncomfortable hot spots.
 Crumb foam is an affordable option for a dog who has no medical issues whereas solid memory foam has more orthopaedic benefits and offers much more comfort.

 When you are looking to buy an orthopaedic or memory foam dog bed, the team at D for Dog recommend that the dog bed fulfils the following criteria::

 - Memory foam depth of about 10cm (for the average dog)

 - Removable, machine washable outer cover

-We are big fans of the Luxury Memory Foam Dog Bed by Daisy Elliott.
-With a good quality 40D solid 10cm memory foam mattress, zippered outer and inner covers and the addition of bolster sides to give a safe and comfortable lounger bed, it really does tick all the boxes.
-It even comes with a 30 day sleep guarantee, so confident we are that your dog will love it.
+Here at D for Dog, we are big fans of the Luxury Memory Foam Dog Bed by Daisy Elliott.
+With a good quality 40D solid 10cm memory foam mattress, zippered outer and inner covers and the addition of bolster sides to give a safe and comfortable lounger bed, this luxury memory foam dog bed ticks all the boxes.
+What's more, when you buy from D for Dog it comes with a 30 day sleep guarantee, so confident are we that your dog will love it.
 Woof!